The 5 C’s of Credit: What Lenders Look For

 - Current economic environment

-Lenders will always take collateral into consideration for secured loans when collateral is required.
-However, if a lender doesn’t need collateral to support the transaction, it’ll likely value other characteristics more, such as a higher credit score, better cash flow, lower leverage, a lower loan amount, or a higher interest rate to offset a lack of collateral.
+In turn, secured loans often have more favorable rates and terms and are typically easier to qualify for since they are deemed to have fewer risks.
+However, if a lender doesn’t need collateral to support the transaction, it will likely value other characteristics more, such as a higher credit score, better cash flow, lower leverage, a lower loan amount, or a higher interest rate to offset a lack of collateral.

 Character